Previous Gnostic Questions

 Answer from the V.M.
 Samael Aun Weor and the magazine.

 Samael Aun Weor.
-Excerpt from the book: The Social Christ.
-Chapter XXVIII: Radical Change.
+Excerpt from the book: The Mayan Mysteries.

 Answer from the magazine "The The wisdom of the Being.".